Updated May 20, 2019

-The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma models through to about 1973 – 1974.
+The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma production through to about 1973 – 1974.

 First year for the Olimpiade Record Specialissima, the new top road model for Legnano replacing the Roma Olimpiade.

 Last reported use of the Universal 61 centerpull brakes.

 Decals start to change on some models from the waterslide type to self-adhesive labels.

 The unique seat lug and binder bolt design that was specific to a Legnano frame is ‘fully’ discontinued.
 Lesser models (city and sportivo models) began receiving a conventional seat lug with the binder bolt behind the seat post starting about 1970.

-Introduction of brazed on bosses for the front/rear derailleur shifters, cable guides on the BB, a single pair of bosses for a water bottle cage on the down tube and rear brake cable guides on the top tube.
+Introduction of brazed on bosses for the front/rear downtube shifters, cable guides on the BB, a single pair of bosses for a water bottle cage on the down tube and rear brake cable guides on the top tube.

-Approx. start date for the Legnano Competizione model, replacing the long-standing Gran Premio model as Legnano’s second tier road bike, positioned just below the top-of-the-line Roma model.
+Approx. start date for the Legnano Competizione model, replacing the long-standing Gran Premio model as Legnano’s second tier road bike.

-The parallelogram shaped logo on the down tube is changed to a new setting of spaced letters with no border or background shape.
+The parallelogram shaped logo on the down tube is changed to a new design of individual, san serif letters with no border or background shape.